balagansky/BigJsonTreeViewer/CONTRIBUTING.md

 you'd like to contribute, please first comment on an issue and state that you wish to help.

 The code is organized like this:
-* To get started, open the .sln in the root directory with Visual Studio 2022
+* To get started, open the .sln in the src directory with Visual Studio 2022
 * Root directory contains generated MFC template files with minimal modifications.
 ** Many of these files are not used currently but have not been cleaned up yet.
 * Bread and Butter directories contain most of the actual logic.
 Butter is UI related.